mike-bourgeous/mb-geometry/README.md

 - The adjacency list is specified as being a circular doubly-linked list, which is a linear structure, but then accessed using two-parameter functions PRED and SUCC making it seem like a two dimensional (page 226 of the below-linked PDF).
-Later, mention is made
+Later, mention is made of individual adjacency lists.
 - The paper doesn't specify when mutations of variables are to occur.
 When mutations are performed exactly as listed in the paper's MERGE subroutine, the clockwise and counterclockwise navigation functions (PRED and SUCC) get